 How does smoking impact dental implants?

 If you use tobacco products during the implant process, it can increase the risk of implant failure.
 Smoking can slow down the healing process after getting dental implants.
-This means it may take longer for the implant to fuse with your jawbone, which is essential for stability.
+This means it may take longer for the implant to fuse with your jawbone, which you need for a stable bite.

-Smoking can also weaken your immune system, making it harder for your body to fight off infections.
+Smoking can also weaken your immune system.
+Nicotine makes it harder for your body to fight off infections.
 This increases the risk of infection around the implant site.
 Smokers are at a higher risk for gum disease, which can damage the tissues that support your teeth and implants.
 Gum disease can lead to inflammation and infection, putting your implants at risk.

 How do missing teeth affect the jawbone?

-Tooth loss can affect your daily life, making it more difficult to eat or speak normally.
+Tooth loss can affect your daily life.
+You can find it harder to eat or speak normally with gaps left by missing teeth.
 Missing teeth can also lead to bone loss in the jaw.
 The tooth root extends through the gums to the jaw and stimulates the bone.

 Without the root’s presence, the bone will decay.
 Jawbone loss weakens your facial structure and can lead to the appearance of sagging in the face.
-Some tooth replacement treatments, like dentures, only replace the tooth above the gum line, which does not affect bone loss in the jaw.
+Some tooth replacement treatments, like dentures, only replace the tooth above the gum line, which doesn’t affect bone loss in the jaw.

 How can dental implants help jawbone regrowth?

-Your dentist will surgically place a titanium post into your jaw during the dental implant procedure.
+Our dentist will surgically place a titanium post into your jaw during the dental implant procedure.
 The post simulates the absent tooth root and stimulates the jawbone again.
 This stops bone decay and can even encourage bone growth that tooth loss took away.
-The treatment is permanent, so you will not have to worry about jawbone deterioration in the future.
+The treatment is permanent, so you won’t have to worry about jawbone deterioration in the future.

 Am I a good candidate for dental implants?

 Dental implants require a strong foundation in the jaw to hold the structure of the implant.
-If you lost too much jawbone already because of missing teeth, you might not be able to get dental implants.
-Our dentist might recommend an alternative tooth replacement treatment if this is the case.
-We may also suggest a bone graft to create a healthier dental implant base.
+If you’ve lost too much jawbone already because of missing teeth, Dr. Banks will recommend an alternative tooth replacement treatment.
+He may also suggest bone grafting to create a healthier dental implant base.
+Bone grafting uses donor bone or processed bone material to strengthen the area and create a solid base for the implant.

 Do dental implants have age restrictions?

 Dental implants do not have strict age restrictions.
-However, if the jawbone is still growing, dentists may wait until it’s fully developed before placing implants.
+But if the jawbone is still growing, we may wait until it’s fully developed before placing implants.
 There is no upper age limit for getting dental implants.
 Many older adults can successfully receive implants as long as they are in good health and have enough bone in their jaw to support the implant.

 Are dental implants worth it?